bridge-core/bridge-jam/README.md

 ## When Will the Jam Take Place?

-The jame will take place on Friday, June 3rd and run to Monday, June 13th.
+The jam will take place on Friday, June 3rd and run to Monday, June 13th.

 ## When Will Results Be Anounced?